umr-dbs/vat-docs/src/instructions/auf_dem_trockenen.md

 <img src="images/auf_dem_trockenen_11.png" width="50%" height="auto" alt="Point in Polygon filter">

-As the Daily mean air temperature has such a high temporal resolution we want to convert it into a more handable and more interpretable monthly time resolution using the _Temporal Raster Aggregation Operator_.
+As the Daily mean air temperature has such a high temporal resolution we want to convert it into a more handleable and more interpretable monthly time resolution using the _Temporal Raster Aggregation Operator_.

 <img src="images/auf_dem_trockenen_8.png" width="50%" height="auto" alt="Raster Vector Join">